Karyn Crisis' Gospel of the Witches

-Karyn Crisis' Gospel of the Witches (GOTW) is an American-Italian heavy metal band, consisting of former Crisis vocalist Karyn Crisis and Ephel Duath instrumentalist Davide Tiso.
+Karyn Crisis' Gospel of the Witches (GOTW) is an American-Italian heavy metal band, consisting of Crisis vocalist Karyn Crisis and Ephel Duath instrumentalist Davide Tiso.
 The band was initially formed in Tuscany in 2009, when Karyn began working with Tiso on a planned solo album.
 After the project fell apart, they relocated to the San Francisco Bay Area and launched the Karyn Crisis Band; the band adopted its current name in early 2014.

 Gospel of The Witches' first album, Salem's Wounds (2015), was funded through Kickstarter and Indiegogo and released by Century Media Records.
 The band supported its release with a few live performances with Ross Dolan, Robert Vigna, and Charlie Schmid.
 In 2019, they released its second album, Covenant, through Aural Music.
 The band is currently on hold owing to Karyn's health struggles, although songs for a third album have been prepared.

 History

 Formation and Salem's Wounds (2009–2015)

 Karyn Crisis initially rose to prominence as the vocalist of the American metal band Crisis.
 After the band entered an indefinite hiatus in 2006, she took a break from the music industry to focus on other creative endeavours.'
 In November 2008, she announced plans to begin working on a solo album in Italy with producer Eraldo Bernocchi and Ephel Duath instrumentalist Davide Tiso.
 In February 2009, she travelled to Italy to begin writing the album; by the end of March, they had recorded thirteen songs and planned to record another five.
 Whilst working on the album, Karyn stayed in a house with Tiso in Tuscany, where she claimed to have established contact with a spirit guide called Aradia who taught her about witches and their histories and practices.
 Sixteen songs in recording and before vocals were tracked, work on the solo album collapsed due to creative differences between Karyn and Bernocchi.
 After travelling Italy together, Karyn and Tiso relocated to the San Francisco Bay Area and began seeking members for the Karyn Crisis Band in May 2009.
 In a January 2011 interview, Tiso said he planned to finish the Karyn Crisis Band album by the summer.
 In November 2011, pre-production commenced with Powerhouse drummer Danny Walker.